jcai849/jcai849.github.io/docs/non-concern.md

 Hillbilly Elegy implicitly ties the destruction rooted in familial breakdown as the cause of independence: after involvement with destructive people, greater independence from people is naturally sought, as depicted in [@fig:non-concern].
 A vicious circularity entails.
 More questions arise: how can such a cycle be broken and returned from?
 How can it be prevented?
+I offer a [partial answer at a subject level](coldness.html), but it still remains insufficient.

 ![Trail of Non-Concern](non-concern.svg){#fig:non-concern}